venoosoo/folder-size/README.md

 # 📦 Rust folder size cli tool

-A fast and lightweight disk usage analyzer written in Rust.
+A fast and lightweight folder analyzer written in Rust.
 Recursively calculates the size of directories and files, with support for:

 - 🔗 Symlink resolution
 - 🗂️ Per-directory size breakdown
 - 🔁 Configurable depth limit
-- 🧰 CLI-powered interface via [`clap`]

 ## 🛠️ Features